LedaTrif/Visit-Barcelona/README.md

 The refferel links are leading to real websites where you can buy your tickest for your visit to Barcelona ;)

-For now the website is hosted here [ileda.site](https://ileda.site/)
+Visit the site here [https://ledatrif.github.io/Website-Visit-Barcelona/](https://ledatrif.github.io/Website-Visit-Barcelona/)

 <img width="1067" alt="Captura de Pantalla 2022-09-15 a las 10 51 25" src="https://user-images.githubusercontent.com/113000102/190360501-417d3891-8d79-4e49-916a-ef82df95e9e2.png">